suroorseherg/dm-b_scat/README.md

 to generate Figure 2 in Gandhi & Ali-Haïmoud (2022).

 #### 'FIG2_QFP_n=024_mchims=3e1_1e1_3e0_1e0_3.3e-1_1e-1_3.3e-2_1e-2_dlnxFP=0.002.npy'
-Binary file that contains data for FP evolution of the 1D DM velocity distribution.
+Binary file that contains data for heat-exchange rate calculated in the FP approximation.
 Generated using code from Ali-Haïmoud (2019).